 The only saving grace about living on the outskirts of Beijing is that Beijing is home to a Tony and Guy hairdressers which, bearing in mind the above story and the exchange rate a couple of years ago, gave me a minor self-confidence boost as I could at the very least upkeep my blonde hair and read British fashion magazines at the same time.

 My brother shaved off his immaculately straightened hair before he jetted off for a year and still to this day maintains that this is the best hairstyle for travelling for both guys and girls.
 A traveller called Clay concurred with my bro by suggesting people should “shave that shit”.
-My bro also reminded me how unattractive hair looks when it is stuck by sweat to someone’s forehead.
-Fair point, but I can’t pull off the Britney look.
-Although arguably in the cold, extra hair on your head would be beneficial.
+My bro also reminded me how unattractive hair looks when it is stuck by sweat to someone;s forehead.
+Fair point, but I can't pull off the Britney look and I've got to admit I'm a bit jealous of women who can, although arguably in the cold, extra hair on your head would be beneficial.

 Most people I ask about suitable female travelling hairstyles suggest cutting it short.
 As the China story above suggests, this is not really an attractive option for me in all senses of the phrase.
 Also, many short hairstyles require maintenance which is not what you want when trekking and camping.
 With this in mind is it better to have longer hair that you can shove in to a ponytail?